BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/plants/PUT_plant.md

 New revision is added on whenever update is made

-Plant_name, scientific_name, and description are required fields
+Plant_name, scientific_name, description, and location are required fields
-- Returns "Missing plant name" or "Missing (scientific_name/description)" otherwise
+- Returns "Missing plant name" or "Missing (scientific_name/description)" for plant_name, scientific_name, and description
+- Returns "Require at least one location" for location

 Plant_name, scientific_name, and description must be a string
 - Returns "Plant_name field must take a string" or "(Scientific_name/Description) field must take a string" otherwise